The Bottom Line

 Front-load washers, like the Whirlpool Duet washers, have some advantages over the top load washers.
 They are commercial grade washers and use much less sap and water to clean your clothes.
 Also, they have no agitator so there is room for larger items like comforters.

+This is a very nice front-load washer with many options.
+Because of its size, it is able to wash the equivalent of two to three loads of a top-load washer at once.
 Each load saves water and energy, cutting down on water and sewer bills, soap, gas and electric bills, and your precious time.
 The unit is heavy, but the matching dryer can be stacked to save space.
 The stainless steel tub is a nice feature so the tub doesn't rust and leave deposits on your clothes.
 Because it is a commercial unit, it is built to last longer than a standard top-load unit.
 This is a great washer to own if you wash a lot of clothes.

 - Large stainless steel tub (3.8 cu. ft.) that will wash 16 pairs of jeans at once.

 - No agitator means plenty of room for things like comforters and bedspreads.

 - Uses 64% less water and 61% less energy than the average top-load washer.